kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 > [!IMPORTANT]
 > At the moment, VPA is not compatible with workloads that define pod-level `resources` stanzas.
 Work has started to add pod-level resources support for VPA, for more details see [AEP-7571](https://github.com/kubernetes/autoscaler/pull/8586).
 Users of VPA may encounter the following issues if they enable VPA for a workload with a pod-level resources stanza defined:
 > * When the admission-controller tries to set a container-level limit higher than the pod-level limit, the operation is prohibited, and the pod will not be created.
-> * When the admission-controller tries to set the newly recommended container-level requests, their total value cannot exceed the pod-level requests.
+> * When the admission-controller tries to set the newly recommended container-level requests, their total value cannot exceed the pod-level request or limit.
 For example, if the pod-level memory request is 100Mi, but the newly recommended total of container-level requests is 250Mi, the pod will fail to be created.

 ## Related links